 Winter can radically alter a landscape, giving it both otherworldly beauty and unique dangers.
 Here are a few to be aware of before you set out.

 In the winter, melt-freeze cycles can turn trails into slick ribbons of ice.
 Similar conditions can result when snow on popular routes becomes compressed over time.
 Slips on icy trails usually only result in bumps and bruises, but a bad fall can cause more serious back, ankle, or wrist injuries.
-Pack traction (see “Essential Winter Hiking Gear,” above) and metal-tipped trekking poles for extra stability in icy conditions.
+Pack traction (see “Essential Winter Hiking Gear,” below) and metal-tipped trekking poles for extra stability in icy conditions.

 Skiers, snowboarders, and snowshoers can all fall victim to tree wells, which are pits of deep, unconsolidated snow that form around tree trunks.
 The danger occurs when skiers or riders skim too close to the edge of the pit, which is often obscured by evergreen boughs, and fall in head-first.
 Experts estimate that 90 percent of tree well victims are unable to escape the soft, deep snow on their own—one reason why solo tree-well victims often succumb to suffocation.
 Avoid traveling alone in snowy, forested terrain, especially just after a snowstorm.
 Stay in sight of your partner and be ready to call for help and excavate them if a fall should occur.